MaxWasUnavailable/NewHorizons/README.md

-# SoDTemplate
+# New Horizons

-Simple template for a Shadows of Doubt mod.
+A NewGame+ mod for Shadows of Doubt.